mongodb/specifications/source/crud/bulk-write.md

 with the server, command errors (`{ "ok": 0 }`) returned from the server, client-side errors, and errors that occur when attempting to perform a `getMore` to retrieve results from the server.

+When a top-level error is caused by a command error (i.e. an `{ "ok": 0 }` server response), drivers MUST provide access to the raw server reply in the error returned to the user.

 When a top-level error is encountered and individual results and/or errors have already been observed, drivers MUST embed the top-level error within a `BulkWriteException` as the `error` field to retain this information.
 Otherwise, drivers MAY throw an exception containing only the top-level